verdaccio/verdaccio-pr-tracking/README.md

-# Rustc PR tracking
+# Lighthouse PR tracking

+(this repo just a basic fork of https://github.com/rust-lang-nursery/rustc-pr-tracking)

-This repository tracks the status of rustc's PRs over time: all the data is available in the CSV format, and it's updated daily by a bot running on Travis CI.
+This repository tracks the status of Lighthouse's PRs over time: all the data is available in the CSV format, and it's updated daily by a bot running on Travis CI.
 A [Web dashboard](https://rust-lang-nursery.github.io/rustc-pr-tracking/) is also available with graphs of the collected data.